sethtbacon/pub-digital-signage/docs/development/contributing.md

 ## Pull Request Process

 1. Ensure your code follows our coding standards
+2. Make sure ESLint and Prettier checks pass
-2. Update documentation as needed
+3. Update documentation as needed
-3. Add/update tests as needed
+4. Add/update tests as needed
-4. Get at least one approval from a team member
+5. Get at least one approval from a team member
-5. Respond to feedback and make necessary changes
+6. Respond to feedback and make necessary changes
-6. Squash commits before merging if requested
+7. Squash commits before merging if requested

 ## Questions?